From its origins as a digital yearbook for Ivy League students in 2004, Facebook has indeed come a long way.

 The final cost will hinge on the bidding activity.
 The stiffer the competition, the higher the rates.

-When launching your Facebook marketing campaign, make sure to create different types of content.
+When launching your Facebook retargeting campaigns, make sure to create different types of content.

 The idea is to test your ad using trial and error.

-Different ads may have different outcomes depending on conditions, target audience, and frequency.
+Different ads may have different outcomes depending on conditions, target/custom audiences, and frequency.

 You can even take the shotgun approach.
 Launch simultaneous ads at once and see which one sticks.
 Analytics will give you a good glimpse of where you are successful and which areas you went wrong.